Caik/go-mock-server/README.md

 ### 6. Content-Type Awareness

-Ensure accurate content-type handling by Go Mock Server.
-The application automatically returns the client's request content-type.
-In cases where no content-type is passed in the request, the application defaults to `text/plain`, ensuring seamless handling and compatibility with diverse APIs.
+To ensure proper Content-Type handling, the Go Mock Server sets the response's Content-Type to match that of the incoming request.

-To override the `Content-Type` header regardless of the client's Accept header, you can use the `--content-type CONTENT_TYPE` flag.
-When specified, the mock server will include `Content-Type: CONTENT_TYPE` in all responses, allowing for consistent response headers across all requests.
+If no Content-Type is provided, it defaults to text/plain, unless overridden via the --default-content-type flag.

 ### 7. Dynamic Mock Creation